Departament

 CHAIR: Tina Picton-Phillipps

-• Janie Conway-Herron “Writing Worlds: Exile and
+• Janie Conway-Herron “Writing Worlds: Exile and the Imagination”

 • T.A.
 White “Other People's Exiles”